Dryer Smells Burning

 Can I Buy a Warranty to Fix This Current Issue?

-No. Extended warranty coverage applies only to future mechanical failures, not pre-existing issues.
+Short answer: No, extended warranty coverage applies to future mechanical or electrical failures, not existing problems.

 Why Factory-Authorized Service Matters